jmppmj/sentimentanalysis/README.md

 <li>Download this repository & unzip it</li>
 <li>sentimentanalysis-master->RedditbotSpidernews or RedditbotSpiderpolitics or RedditbotSpiderworldnews->right click on main.py, edit with IDLE->Run->Run Module
 </ul>
-<i>Note</i>: Before running the program a <i>second</i> time, move or delete the generated/results files: test.db, temp-plot.html, and results.csv out of the RedditbotSpider folder.
+<i>Note</i>: Before running the program a <i>second</i> time, move or delete the generated/results files: test.db, temp-plot.html, and results.csv out of the RedditbotSpidernews/RedditbotSpiderpolitics/RedditbotSpiderworldnews folder.

 <hr>